MuhammadKhoshnaw/BasicMVIApp/README.md

 The UI module contains any UI related code Activity, Fragment, Adapter, XML resources etc..., Notice that our architecture make sure that our UI model is as dumb as possible.
 Since our entities and use-cases are responsible for the business logic.
 And then our ViewModel is translating between our UI and our use-cases.
 This will make sure that our UI doesn't have any important code.
-It is just showing what the view model tell it to show.
+It is just showing what the view model telling it to show.
+And
+Then tells the ViewModel what the user is doing.

 ### Base Implementation